tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/Activities/02-Stu_House_Regression/README.md

 # Linear Regression

-In this activity, you will attempt to identify whether a linear relationship exists between the total square foot in houses and their sale prices.
+In this activity, you will attempt to identify whether a linear relationship exists between the total square feet in houses and their housing sale prices.

 ## Instructions

 * Read the CSV file into Pandas.

-* Create a scatter plot of the number of rooms vs. the house price.
+* Create a scatter plot of the total square feet vs. the house sale price.

 * Create a linear regression model using Scikit-learn.